 • Galilee (250 students, 1st-6th grade)

-• The school is continuing to deepen its project-based learning (PBL) activities, led by Principal Manar Hiadri.
+• The school is continuing to deepen its project-based learning (PBL) activities, led by Principal Manar Hayadri.
 The project has been very successful, as reflected in an impressive sign-up rate for the next school year.

 • We are involved in a gradual process of redefining the division of the budgetary burden for the school between the Ministry of Education, the local authorities (Misgav, Sakhnin, and Sha’ab), and the Association.
-The goal is to reduce the sum transferred from the Association and encourage the local authorities to provide larger budgets for the school.
-For the first time in the school’s history, we managed to secure support in the sum of NIS 30,000 from Sakhnin Municipality.
+The goal is to reduce the sum transferred from the Association and encourage local authorities to provide larger budgets for the school.
+For the first time in the school’s history, we managed to secure support in the sum of NIS 30,000 from the Sakhnin Municipality.

 • Haifa (180 students, kindergartens + 1st-4th grades)

-• The process of integration within Hofit School, where we moved this year, has been a success on the whole.
-There are still some challenges, and we are overcoming these through joint dialogue and the creation of cooperation with the principal and the school as a whole.
+• The process of integration in the Hofit School, where we moved this year, has been a success on the whole.
+Some challenges remain, and we are overcoming these through joint dialogue and expanding cooperation with the principal and the school as a whole.

-• The school principal, Iris Giller Klein, is taking sabbatical leave due to her daughter’s health problems.
-We are currently in the search process for a replacement principal for next year.
+• The school principal, Iris Giller-Klein, is taking sabbatical leave due to her daughter’s health problems.
+We are currently in the midst of a search process for a replacement principal for next year.

 • Wadi Ara (270 students, kindergartens + 1st-6th grades)

-• The Bridge over the Wadi School faced a crisis for two years following the replacement of the principal and the separation of the students on two separate campuses during the construction of the new school building.
+• The Bridge over the Wadi School has faced a crisis for the past two years, following the replacement of the principal and the division of the students between two separate campuses during the construction of the new school building.
 This year we moved into the new campus and the previous principal, Hassan Aghbariya, returned again as principal of the school.
-The impact of the crisis can still be felt, including a decrease in the number of students.
-The Corona crisis made the recovery process even harder.
-Over the summer we will prepare an orderly plan for recovering from the crisis, which we will begin to implement in the next school year.
+As the impact of the move can still be felt, including a decrease in the number of students, the Corona crisis made the school’s recovery process even harder.
+Over the summer, we will prepare an comprehensive recovery plan, which we will begin to implement in the next school year.

 • Jaffa (455 students, kindergartens + 1st-5th grades)

-• The School is continuing the process of change and improvement that began with the arrival of the new principal, Sharon Michaeli Ramon, at the beginning of the year.
+• The school is continuing the process of change and improvement that began with the arrival of the new principal, Sharon Michaeli-Ramon, at the beginning of the year.
 The change has been reflected in improved academic standards, better relations between the school and the community, and the gradual adoption of a multicultural calendar.

-• Through joint work by the principal of the kindergartens, Sigalit Givon, and the Association staff, a new organizational and budgetary model has been developed for the work of the Jaffa kindergartens over the coming year.
-This process also required a reduction in the educational staff at the kindergartens without impairing their bilingual and multicultural character.
+• Through joint work by the principal of the kindergartens, Sigalit Givon-Fadida, and the Association staff, a new organizational and budgetary model has been developed for the work of the Jaffa kindergartens over the coming year.
+This process also necessitated a reduction in the educational staff of the kindergartens, without impairing their bilingual and multicultural character.

-• On June 10 an assistant in the kindergarten compound in Jaffa was diagnosed with Corona.
-As a result, we were obliged to close four of the five kindergarten classes in the compound and to ask all the students and staff members to self-isolate.
-In addition, students and staff members in several classes at our school in Jaffa were also required to self-isolate since students in these classes have siblings in the kindergarten classes in which the assistant worked.
+• On June 10, an assistant in the kindergarten compound in Jaffa was diagnosed with Corona.
+As a result, we were obliged to close four of the five kindergarten classes in the compound and to ask all students and staff members to self-isolate.
+In addition, students and staff members in several classes at our school in Jaffa were also required to self-isolate as students in these classes have siblings in the kindergarten classes in which the assistant worked.

 • Jerusalem (698 students, kindergartens + 1st-12th grades)